-Dragon’s Dogma 2’s Framerate Issues Were Caused by Overloaded NPC AI
+Dragon’s Dogma 2’s Framerate Issues Were Caused By Overloaded NPC AI

 Last week, Capcom released a new patch for Dragon’s Dogma 2, allowing players to prioritize either graphics or performance in the game settings.
 This update addresses one of the game’s most criticized aspects: its inconsistent framerate.
 According to the developers, the framerate issues stemmed from an unexpected source—NPCs overthinking.